 Massachusetts Maritime Academy is committed to providing reasonable accommodations for students with documented disabilities.
 The ADA defines a disability as a physical or mental impairment that substantially limits one or more life functions.

 Documentation of the disability must have been completed within three years of the date of enrollment.
 An I.E.P. or 504 Plan is NOT sufficient documentation and does NOT carry over to the college level.
+Accommodations cannot be provided until complete documentation has been received by the DRO.

 A specific learning disability must be stated within the submitted documentation.
 A student must exhibit a demonstrated deficiency in one or more areas of specific academic deficits; a correlated cognitive deficit; an average intellectual ability.
 If another diagnosis is applicable, it should be stated.